 The economy is recovering, and it looks like the common knowledge is that interest rates will increase.
 This makes getting the right mix of functions in commercial development more and more challenging than ever.
 Adding on-site childcare, as far as the building cost goes, is much more affordable than you think.

 Childcare in commercial developments is a new and growing opportunity to provide daily traffic in and out of a property.
 Further, the design potential for these spaces provides the opportunity to make a commercial space one-of-a-kind.
 Gyms?
 Been there.
 Cafes?
 Done that.

 5. It Practically Pays for Itself

-World-renowned outdoor gear and long-time activist company Patagonia has had an on-site childcare since the early 1980s.
-Up to 91 percent of the cost of the childcare is recovered directly and indirectly by simply existing on site, according to the company’s CEO.
+World-renowned outdoor gear and long-time activist company Patagonia has had on-site childcare since the early 1980s.
+Up to 91 percent of the cost of childcare is recovered directly and indirectly by simply existing on-site, according to the company’s CEO.

 In the end, employees, employers, and commercial developers are better served when children are accounted for.
 At Calbert Design Group, we do so every day in our work.
 Come meet us, and let us show you how we can make your business more successful through making your space more family-friendly.

 Rebecca is a licensed architect with over 30 years of experience.
 She owns and operates an architectural firm, Calbert Design Group, and educates her clients through the commercial real estate development process with online content at SaveOnBuilding.com.
 Rebecca’s “purpose” is to educate small business owners and protect them from what they don’t know.